 Local Authority Governors:

-Helen English (Chair of Curriculum committee)
+Joanne Fraser (Chair of curriculum committee)

 We work in partnership with Mrs Gurr and the school staff.
 Working

 'A welcoming, stimulating and happy environment that enables all pupils to attain high levels of achievement whilst catering for individual needs'